Mariahilfzeile & Marketplace

 Eduard Klingler: The master builder of expansion

-If Wilhelm Greil was the mayor of the extension, the Viennese-born Eduard Klingler (1861 - 1916) could be described as its architect.
-Klingler had a significant influence on the cityscape of Innsbruck.
+If Wilhelm Greil is considered the mayor of the extension, the Viennese-born Eduard Klingler (1861 - 1916) probably deserves the title of its architect.
+Klingler had a major influence on the cityscape of Innsbruck.
 He began working for the state of Tyrol in 1883.
 In 1889 he joined the municipal building authority, becoming its head in 1902.
 During this period of economic boom, the city began to expand.
 The two previously independent neighbouring communities of Pradl and Wilten were incorporated in 1904, which contributed massively to its growth.
 From 1880 to 1900, Innsbruck's population "only" grew from 20,000 to 26,000 inhabitants, while Wilten tripled from 4,000 to 12,000.

 The rapid increase in population presented the city administration with major challenges.
 In addition to the quantitative growth caused by the expansion of the city, Innsbruck also "grew" qualitatively in terms of people's quality of life.
 The city pushed ahead with building activity.
 Gas, water and electricity began to become standard.
 Schools and kindergartens had to be built for the new residents.
 The demands on medicine and thus the clinic grew.
 In Innsbruck, the commercial academy, the Leitgebschule, the Pradl cemetery, the dermatological clinic on the hospital grounds, the municipal kindergarten in Michael-Gaismair-Straße, the Trainkaserne (note: today a residential building) and the Tyrolean State Conservatory are on Klingler's account as head of the municipal building department.
 The Ulrichhaus on Mount Isel, which today houses the Alt-Kaiserjäger-Club, is a building in the local style that is well worth seeing.